 People from different regions write Konkani in various scripts.
 It has numerous dialects and is divided among religions.
 Konkani Hindu people from Goa and Maharashtra use the Devanagari script.
 The people from Karnataka use the Kannada script.
 Kokani Christians in Goa uses Roman script.
 The people of Konkani Muslims use Arabic script.
 And, Konkani people from Kerala use the Malayalam script.
 The official Script of the Konkani people is Devanagari and is used by most of the speakers.

 Malvani language words are commonly used in Sindhudurg and Ratnagiri.
 It is a dialect of Konkani that does not have any unique script.
-This language is interesting with a unique pitch to each sentence.
+This language is interesting, with each Malvani language sentence having a distinct pitch.
 It has great significance in Marathi’s influences and loanwords.
 Malvani language is very popular that is often used for newspaper articles and dramas.
-There are more than 40 dialects of Konkani, a few of them are Karawari, Honnavari, Chitpavani, Siddi, Keralan, Saxtti, Antruz, Bardez, Malvani Konkani, Maharashtrian Konkani, Nawayati, Mangalorean.
+There are more than 40 dialects of Konkani; a few of them are Karawari, Honnavari, Chitpavani, Siddi, Keralan, Saxtti, Antruz, Bardez, Malvani Konkani, Maharashtrian Konkani, Nawayati, Mangalorean.

 © Anupam Karan Disclaimer: The details mentioned in the post are true to the author’s knowledge and for information purpose only.
 Unauthorized use and/or duplication of this material without express and written permission from this site’s author and/or owner is strictly prohibited.
 Excerpts and links may be used, provided that full and clear credit is given to Anupam Karan (LifestyleSimplify.com) with appropriate and specific direction to the original content.